-The National Association of Schools of Art and Design (NASAD) accredit Mississippi Valley State University's art program.
-The Bachelor of Arts degree meets the requirements in accordance with the published regulations of NASAD accreditation.
+The Art Department is accredited by the National Association of Schools of Art and Design.
+(NASAD) The Bachelor of Arts degree meets the requirements in accordance with the published regulations of NASAD accreditation.

-The Walter Sillers Fine Arts Building is designed to meet the needs of students in both art and music.
-Within the art unit, there are spacious classroom studios designed for drawing, figure drawing, painting, photography, printmaking, ceramics, two-dimensional design, three-dimensional design, color fundamentals, and arts and crafts.
+The Walter Sillers Fine Arts Building houses the Art Department.
+It contains spacious classroom studios designed for drawing, painting, photography, printmaking, ceramics, two-dimensional design, three-dimensional design, color fundamentals, and arts and crafts.
 In addition, there are lecture halls, a computer lab, and a gallery.
 The Johnston Gallery exhibits the art works of students, faculty, and artists from various communities throughout the Delta, state, and national regions.